HISTORY OF PASCO COUNTY

 NEW PORT RICHEY, Feb.
 5.—Lester Rice, golf editor of the New York American, is now registered at the Hotel Hacienda and is the latest of the constantly increasing array of golf talent destined to compete for the mythical and rather elusive crown of golf stardom on the Jasmin Point golf course of this city.
 He received a hearty welcome from numerous friends and professionals, including Tom Meighan, famous star of the silver screen talkies; Gene Sarazen, world famous golfer; Al Ciuci, professional; George Ade, noted writer, and many others.

-On Mar.
+On Feb.
+17, 1932, a newspaper reported that George Ade would meet Thomas Meighan in Miami, as Meigjan “is not opening his winter home at New Port Richey this winter.”
+However, on Mar.
 6, 1932, a newspaper reported, “Thomas Meighan, having finished Cheaters at Play, is taking a vacation with his wife at Port Richey, Fla.”

 On March 16, 1933, Meighan and his wife and golfer Gene Sarazen and his wife arrived in New Port Richey for a month’s vacation.
 The Sarazens were guests of the Meighans at their home while Sarazen rested and conditioned himself for the British Open.